28th February 1998

 "You have a question for me," Severus interrupted.

 "Ah, umm, yes," she said holding out the three letters.
 "These are the offers I'm considering.
 I'd like your opinion on which to accept."

 Severus took the letters giving her a long look before removing the first of the three and reading it.
 "You want to invent pranks Hermione?" he asked as he read.

 "No, well yes, I suppose that I'll be doing a bit of that too, but Fred and George aren't just about that.
 And I like the inventing, the research, the trial and error.
 It's not saving the world I know, but I think I've done enough of that.
-They don't care about my blood status, they don't care about the war heroine crap that's been put about.
+They don't care about my blood status.
+They don't care about the war heroine crap that's going around.
 They don't mind me staying in America with my parents and Harry.
 It's work I can do, enjoy doing, with people I like and respect and who like and respect me."